NLaureano/STEAD/README.md

 ## Citation

-If using this work please cite this project and the STEAD dataset:
+If you use this project or any of its components in your own work, please cite this repository and the STEAD dataset as follows:

+**Project Citation**
-Laureano N. (2025) Seismic Event Classification Using Convolutional Neural Networks on Multichannel Waveform Data https://github.com/NLaureano/SeismicCNN
+> Laureano, N. (2025). *Seismic Event Classification Using Convolutional Neural Networks on Multichannel Waveform Data*.
+GitHub repository: [https://github.com/NLaureano/SeismicCNN](https://github.com/NLaureano/SeismicCNN)

+**STEAD Dataset Citation**
-Mousavi, S. M., Sheng, Y., Zhu, W., Beroza G.C., (2019).
-STanford EArthquake Dataset (STEAD): A Global Data Set of Seismic Signals for AI,  IEEE Access, doi:10.1109/ACCESS.2019.2947848
+> Mousavi, S. M., Sheng, Y., Zhu, W., & Beroza, G. C. (2019).
+STanford EArthquake Dataset (STEAD): A Global Data Set of Seismic Signals for AI. *IEEE Access*, [https://doi.org/10.1109/ACCESS.2019.2947848](https://doi.org/10.1109/ACCESS.2019.2947848)

+---

+*Note: This project is not a peer-reviewed publication but represents undergraduate research publicly shared for reproducibility and educational purposes.*